jean-emmanuel/seq192/man/MANUAL.md

     *Screenset name entry*: set name of current screenset<br/>
     *Screenset number entry*: select current screenset<br/>

 * The **sequence grid** is empty by default.
 Right-clicking in the grid allows creating a new sequence or editing an existing one.
 Sequences can be rearranged in the grid by dragging them.
 Left-clicking on a sequence toggles its playing state.
+Middle-clicking on a sequence opens its edit window.

 **Edit window**